Pa. Democrats on what went wrong against Donald Trump and what’s next

 “They didn’t show us any respect.
 I never talked to the lady,” Brady said of Harris.

-He argued Gov. Josh Shapiro should have been Harris’ vice presidential pick and claimed money was an issue, too — the campaign paid about “half” of past campaigns for Philly’s get-out-the-vote effort.
+He argued Gov. Josh Shapiro should have been Harris’ vice presidential pick and claimed money was an issue, too — saying the campaign paid about “half” what past campaigns did for Philly’s get-out-the-vote effort.

 In Philadelphia, where votes were still being counted, turnout was just under 2020, and with ballots left to count it’s still possible this year matches or eclipses four years ago.
 But Harris’ margins in the city were the worst for a Democratic presidential candidate in nearly two decades.
 Her margins also lagged in the Philly suburbs and Allegheny County, home to Pittsburgh.